Xilinx/XRT/src/runtime_src/doc/toc/xma_user_guide.rst

 XMA plugin implements at least five required callback functions: initialize, send frame or send data, receive frame or receive data, close and xma_version.

-BufferObject contains:
+BufferObject:

+1. uint8_t* data : Pointer to host buffer space of allocated buffer
+2. uint64_t size: Size of allocated buffer
+3. uint64_t paddr:
-uint8_t* data : Pointer to host buffer space of allocated buffer uint64_t size: Size of allocated buffer uint64_t paddr: FPGA DDR Addr of allocated buffer.
-Use this to pass DDR addr to CUs as part of regmap with xma_plg_schedule_cu_cmd or xma_plg_schedule_work_item API int32_t  bank_index: DDR bank index int32_t  dev_index: FPGA device index on which the buffer is allocated bool     device_only_buffer: If it is device only buffer.
+   a.
+FPGA DDR Addr of allocated buffer.
+   b.
+Use it to pass DDR addr to CUs as part of regmap with xma_plg_schedule_cu_cmd or xma_plg_schedule_work_item API
+4. int32_t  bank_index: DDR bank index
+5. int32_t  dev_index: FPGA device index on which the buffer is allocated
+6. bool     device_only_buffer: If it is device only buffer.
-For device only buffers, BufferObject → data == NULL as no host buffer space is allocated
+7. For device only buffers, BufferObject → data == NULL as no host buffer space is allocated
+8. ref_cnt & user_ptr: For plugin/user to use

-XmaFrame & XmaDataBuffer with device buffers: xma_frame_from_device_buffers() xma_data_from_device_buffer()
+XmaFrame & XmaDataBuffer with device buffers:

+1. xma_frame_from_device_buffers()
+2. xma_data_from_device_buffer()

 ZeroCopy use cases:

-Use XRM for system resource reservation such that zero-copy is possible XmaFrame with device only buffer can be output of plugins supporting zero-copy and feeding zero-copy enabled plugin/s Plugins may use dev_index, bank_index & device_only info from BufferObject to enable or disable zero-copy ZeroCopy trancode pipeline:
+1. Use XRM for system resource reservation such that zero-copy is possible
+2. XmaFrame with device only buffer can be output of plugins supporting zero-copy and feeding zero-copy enabled plugin/s
+3. Plugins may use dev_index, bank_index & device_only info from BufferObject to enable or disable zero-copy

+ZeroCopy trancode pipeline:

-    - Decoder->Scaler->Encoder
+1. Decoder->Scaler->Encoder
-    - FFMPEG completes xma_init & create session for all plugins
+2. FFMPEG completes xma_init & create session for all plugins
-    - Pass zerocopy settings for plugins to use
+3. Pass zerocopy settings for plugins to use
-    - FFMPEG --> send_data with host buffer --> decoder plugin
+4. FFMPEG --> send_data with host buffer --> decoder plugin
-    - Decoder plugin uses device buffers for input & output of kernel.
+5. Decoder plugin uses device buffers for input & output of kernel.
 Decoder has pool of device buffers to use.
 Decoder plugin does buffer write to DMA data to FPGA
-    - FFMPEG --> receive frame with DUMMY frame --> decoder plugin
+6. FFMPEG --> receive frame with DUMMY frame --> decoder plugin
-    - Decoder plugin adds output device buffer to the frame: xma_plg_add_buffer_to_frame()
+7. Decoder plugin adds output device buffer to the frame: xma_plg_add_buffer_to_frame()
-    - FFMPEG --> send frame to scaler - same as received from decoder with device buffer
+8. FFMPEG --> send frame to scaler - same as received from decoder with device buffer
-    - Scaler plugin uses device buffer from input frame as it's input & uses an output buffer from it's pool of buffers
+9. Scaler plugin uses device buffer from input frame as it's input & uses an output buffer from it's pool of buffers
-    - FFMPEG --> receive frame with DUMMY frame --> scaler plugin
+10. FFMPEG --> receive frame with DUMMY frame --> scaler plugin
-    - Scaler plugin adds output device buffer to the frame: xma_plg_add_buffer_to_frame()
+11. Scaler plugin adds output device buffer to the frame: xma_plg_add_buffer_to_frame()
-    - FFMPEG --> send frame to encoder - same as received from scaler with device buffer
+12. FFMPEG --> send frame to encoder - same as received from scaler with device buffer
-    - Encoder plugin uses device buffer from input frame as it's input & uses an output buffer from it's pool of buffers
+13. Encoder plugin uses device buffer from input frame as it's input & uses an output buffer from it's pool of buffers
-    - FFMPEG --> receive frame with DUMMY DataBuffer --> encoder plugin
+14. FFMPEG --> receive frame with DUMMY DataBuffer --> encoder plugin
-    - Encoder plugin adds output device buffer to the DataBuffer: xma_plg_add_buffer_to_data_buffer().
+15. Encoder plugin adds output device buffer to the DataBuffer: xma_plg_add_buffer_to_data_buffer().
 Encoder plugin does buffer read to DMA output data from FPGA to host
-    - Thus DMA to/from host is only at start and end of pipline.
+16. Thus DMA to/from host is only at start and end of pipline.
 At other times data remain on device only and no DMA is required

 By way of example, the following represents the interface of the XMA Encoder
 class:

 ::